MacPass/MacPass/README.md

 ##Dowload

-I'm trying to upload new some builds along the way for all who just want to take a quick look.
+I'm trying to upload new builds along the way for all of you that just want to take a quick look.
-As stated in the Disclaimer, this software cannot be considered safe for work in it's current development status.
+As stated in the disclaimer, this software cannot be considered safe for work in it's current development status.
 Use it with caution!

 [Download MacPass at Dropbox](https://www.dropbox.com/sh/yqgfwi7f8mnd747/NCQlJmg0f0)